 Across different sectors, unlocking government data allows for the development of new and customised products and services demanded by business, government and the community, jobs creation, and improved tax revenues.
 When weather data was made available by the US Government to the public via free electronic download, entrepreneurs were quick to develop value-added services, which in turn fuelled business growth, created value, and generated more jobs.
 The Climate Corporation uses weather data across major climate models to provide insurance to farmers, who can potentially protect themselves and their crops against adverse conditions.
 The creation of weather newscasts, websites, mobile applications, and insurance products generated billions of dollars per year in economic value.

-A related benefit was realised when the US Government released GPS (global positioning system) system in the 1980s.
-Originally used for military and defence, when the GPS system became available to the public, it paved the way for the development of a wide range of innovations from the private sector such as precision crop farming and navigation systems.
+A related benefit was realised when the US Government released GPS (global positioning system) in the 1980s.
+Originally used for military and defence, when the GPS became available to the public, it paved the way for the development of a wide range of innovations from the private sector such as precision crop farming and navigation systems.
 Fast forward to 2011 and beyond, there are over 3 million jobs now relying on GPS technology.
 Taking into account equipment sales and commercial applications, the GPS industry has contributed direct economic benefits to the US economy that are estimated to be between $91.2 billion to $165 billion per year.

 Indirect benefits